DimiTech/dimitech.github.io/_posts/2022-08-25-how-to-become-an-expert-part-2.md

 unified entity.
 If one member of the team fails - everyone fails.
 Nobody cares if one of your team members screwed up and that's the reason you couldn't deliver - you all failed.
-If some of your team members are not pulling their weight - let them go, terminate their contracts.
+If some of your team members are not pulling their weight - let them go.
 There's no need for the rest of the team to pull other peoples weight and earn their salaries - it just creates resentment & inefficiency.
 It's best to cut this out immediately - you can't be afraid to hurt people's feelings.

 Remember - the goal is (hopefully) to bring value to Humanity through the product that you're creating.
 Everything else is a distraction.

 If it's in your interest to slack off and be sloppy - please change industries.
 Better spend your time doing something that you really want to do.
-You're definitely not going to work in my teams.
+You're definitely not going to work in my teams :)

 There's A LOT to write on this topic and these are just the basics, but let's move on.